sul-dlss-deprecated/robot-controller/README.md

     bundle exec controller boot

-If you want to *override* the bluepill configuration but still use the controller (though NOT recommended), then add:
+If you want to *override* the eye configuration but still use the controller (though NOT recommended), then add:

-    config/bluepill.rb
+    config/eye.rb

 ### Usage